KaySackey/Nemo/README.rst

 "I don't like that Disney fish and/or I'm afraid that they'll sue you for using its name"
 	Haven't you heard of Captain Nemo, aka Prince Dakkar?
-	Besides that 'Disney fish' nemo is a type of Mako shark.
+	Besides that 'Disney fish' Nemo is a type of Mako shark.
 	We have to remember our roots, keep it real, be still Jenny on the block, ecetera and so forth. =)

 "I like Haml"